Health Equity Core (HEC)

 Our Mission

-To advance health equity, our mission is to increase diversity, equity, and inclusion within clinical care, research, and intervention development for chronic pain and fatigue conditions.
-Meaningful and mutually beneficial partnerships between research investigators and representatives of under-resourced communities are necessary to accomplish this mission.
-We are committed to developing and sustaining multi-directional learning and resource-sharing across researchers, physicians, patient groups, and representatives of under-resourced communities.
+To advance health equity, our mission is to increase diversity, equity, inclusion and accessibility within clinical care, research, and intervention development for chronic pain and fatigue conditions.
+Meaningful and mutually beneficial partnerships between research investigators and representatives of historically marginalized and underrepresented groups are necessary to accomplish this mission.
+We are committed to developing and sustaining multi-directional learning and resource-sharing across researchers, physicians, patient groups, and representatives of historically marginalized and underrepresented communities.

 What We Aim to Do

-• Include and empower representatives of under-resourced communities across the research life cycle.
+• Prioritize local context and perspectives from historically marginalized and underrepresented communities across the research life cycle.

-• Disseminate information about evidence-based strategies that can improve the diagnosis, treatment, and management of chronic pain and fatigue conditions in academic and non-academic settings.
+• Co-create and disseminate evidence-based resources that can improve the diagnosis, treatment, and management of chronic pain and fatigue conditions.

-• Raise awareness about health inequities and community needs related to these inequities among clinicians and researchers.
+• Raise awareness about health inequities and community needs related to these inequities.

-• Mentor students and junior investigators in community-engaged research approaches and health equity.
+• Mentor students and junior investigators in social determinants of chronic pain conditions, community-engaged research approaches and health equity.

-• Evaluate HEC’s objectives, processes, and progress to inform and advance best practices in community-engaged research for chronic pain and fatigue conditions.
+• Continually evaluate our objectives, processes, and progress to inform and advance best practices in community-engaged research for chronic pain and fatigue conditions.

 Resources